svidisha-sahyadri-ece/AI-Environmental_SafetyMonitor/README.md

-# Industrial Safety Monitoring System using ESP32, Raspberry Pi & Firebase
+# Environmental Safety Monitoring System using ESP32, Raspberry Pi & Firebase

 This project presents a real-time Industrial Safety Monitoring System that uses multiple sensors to detect hazardous environmental conditions.
 It utilizes an ESP32 microcontroller for sensor interfacing, Firebase for cloud storage, a Raspberry Pi for local ML-based decision-making, and alert systems like SMS, voice feedback, and visual indicators.